d-carrigg/BinWips/ReadMe.md

 An executable will be generated in the current directory with the name `myScript.exe`.

-## Parameters
+> :spiral_notepad: Note: By default BinWips compiles to the platform and
+> architecture of the machine it is run on.
+You can override this behavior with
+> the `-Platform` and `-Architecture` parameters.
+See the
+> [Parameters](#Parameters) section for more information.

 BinWips programs can take parameters just like the PowerShell scripts they are based on.

 ```powershell
 # Note the escaped variable `$myParam